Skip to Content

 Horseshoe Resort

 Fat Bike riding is a great way to enjoy the beautiful scenery of the Copeland Forest.
-A 9 km fat biking trail at Horseshoes Resort is suitable for beginner and advanced riders.
-Renting bikes includes helmets; the trail passes are separate from the rental fee, and bike guides are available to help you customize your experience.
+The 9 km fat biking trail at Horseshoe Resort is suitable for beginner and advanced riders.
+Renting bikes includes helmets, but the trail passes are separate from the rental fee.
+Bike guides are available to help you customize your experience.

 Kivi Park